shakna-israel/NecromancersApprentice/Ancillaries/TheoryOfMagic.md

 0/8 Mages were able to excel at the task.

+### Conclusion

-Conclusion: Terramancers have a surprising aptitude for ventusamancy, able to make use of the spells of this school, even when their life is in danger.
+Terramancers have a surprising aptitude for ventusamancy, able to make use of the spells of this school, even when their life is in danger.

 *Results*